brimigs/cash-app-guide/README.md

 Let's start by quickly mapping out the entire dApp design.
 To create a clone of cash app, we want to have the following functionalities:

 1. Account Creation
-2. Deposit and Withdrawal Funds
+2. Deposit and Withdraw Funds
-3. Peer-to-Peer Money Transfer
+3. User-to-User Money Transfer
-4. Payment Protection
-5. QR Code Generation
+4. QR Code Generation
-6. Connect with Friends
+5. Connect with Friends
-7. Activity Tracking
+6. Activity Tracking
+7. Payment Protection

 To enable these functionalies, we will do the following:

 1. Write a solana program that allows for users to initialize a new account on-chain and set up a user name _(similar to $Cashtag)_ with [Solana Name Service](https://sns.guide/).
 With the username being set via SNS, you can then get publickey information direclty from an account's username.
 2. Add instructions to the solana program for a user to be able to deposit funds from their wallet into their cash account and withdrawal funds from their cash account into their wallet.
 3. Add instructions for a user to be able to directly send funds from their own cash account to another cash account, request funds from a specified cash account, and accept or decline payment requests.
+4. Integrate [Solana Pay](https://docs.solanapay.com/) to enable QR code generation.
+Solana pay also allows you to specify the amount and memo for the requested transaction directly in the QR code.
+5. Add an instruction for a user to be able to add friends by pushing the user provided public key to a freinds vector saved to the user's account state, which can then be displayed on the front end similar to cash app.
+6. Add an activity tab that queries the cash account state of the connected user to show pending requests and pending payments.
-4. Create an escrow account within the program to be able to hold funds for a specifed period of time when requested by the user to enable payment protection.
+7. Create an escrow account within the program to be able to hold funds for a specifed period of time when requested by the user to enable payment protection.
 These payments will show as "pending" while they sit in the escrow allowing time for a user to revoke the payment if needed.
-5. Integrate [Solana Pay](https://docs.solanapay.com/) to enable QR code generation.
-Solana pay also allows you to specify the amount and memo for the requested transaction directly in the QR code.
-6. Update the solana program to save friends to your account state, which can then be displayed on the front end similar to cash app.
-7. Add an activity tab to showcase pending requests, pending payments, and recent transactions.

 ## Solana Mobile App Template Set Up